Travis Ishikawa: 2010

-2011 (minors)
+2011

 After the final game of spring training in 2011, Ishikawa was designated for assignment and outrighted to the minors to make room for rookie first baseman Brandon Belt.
 On April 24, Ishikawa hit a grand slam for Fresno against Kevin Mulvey in a 12–5 victory over the Reno Aces.
 He did not appear for the Giants in 2011, spending the season with the Grizzlies until he injured his shoulder diving for a ball early in the year and underwent season-ending shoulder surgery in the summer of 2011.
 In 56 games (175 at-bats) for the Grizzlies, Ishikawa batted .251 with 21 runs scored, 44 hits, 14 doubles, three home runs, and 18 RBI.
 On November 2, the Giants made him a free agent.

-Milwaukee Brewers
+Milwaukee Brewers (2012)

 Ishikawa signed a minor league contract with the Milwaukee Brewers on December 12, 2011, and made the team out of spring training as a backup first baseman and pinch hitter.
 On May 2, he became the starting first baseman for the Brewers after Mat Gamel tore his anterior cruciate ligament.
 He hit two home runs against Dillon Gee and had five RBI on May 15 in an 8–0 win over the New York Mets.
 He batted .250 with four home runs and 14 RBI in his first 32 games before going on the disabled list on May 27 with a left rib-cage strain.
 He returned from the disabled list on June 23, but by then Corey Hart had taken over the first base job, limiting Ishikawa to a reserve role for the rest of the year.
 On October 3, the final game of the season, Ishikawa had four RBI against Andrew Werner in a 7–6 loss to the Padres.
 In 94 games (152 at-bats), he hit .257 with four home runs and 30 RBI.
 On November 3, Ishikawa elected to become a free agent after being outrighted off the Brewers' 40-man roster the day before.

-2013
+Baltimore Orioles (2013)

 On December 19, 2012, Ishikawa signed a minor league contract with the Baltimore Orioles.
 He spent most of spring training with the team but was assigned to the Triple-A Norfolk Tides of the International League on March 27.
 In 49 games (177 at-bats) with Norfolk, he batted .316 with 56 hits, seven home runs, and 31 RBI.
 Ishikawa was brought up from the Tides on June 18 when pitcher Miguel González was placed on the paternity leave list; Ishikawa was called up to play designated hitter and give Chris Davis days off at first base.
 Ishikawa appeared in six games for the Orioles, getting two hits in 17 at-bats with 1 RBI.
 The Orioles designated him for assignment on June 29 to make room for Jair Jurrjens on the roster.